VixenBack to Heroes Main > Vixen

 Voiced By: Megalyn Echikunwoke and Kimberly Brooks (Young Mari)

-Originally born in Zambesi Village, M'Changa Province, Africa, an infant girl with no name was unknowingly witness to the destruction of her home by a local warlord's army.
+Born in 1992 in Zambesi Village, M'Changa Province, Africa, an infant girl with no name was unknowingly witness to the destruction of her home by a local warlord's army.
 Her father tried to protect it but was shot dead.
-Her mother fled Zambesi with her and the Spirit Totem, leaving her older sister Kuasa behind.
+Esi, her mother, fled Zambesi with her and the Spirit Totem, leaving her older sister Kuasa behind.
 Somehow, the infant and a strange necklace was taken in by a foster agency in Detroit.
 She was placed with Chuck and Patty McCabe.
 They named her Mari.
 Chuck looked into the necklace and learned it was an Anansi Totem.
 Chuck and Patty decided to give it to Mari when she was old enough.
 They raised Mari unaware her biological mother and father were killed by local greed, corruption, and wanton violence.
 One day, when she was 10, Mari told Patty about several girls at school who said her mother was a junkie and that's why she was given up.
 Patty comforted her and told the story of when Mari came into their lives.
 She took a small chest from a kitchen cabinet and took out the totem.
 She told Mari it was her mother's.
 It was an "Anansi Totem" and it might help her find the answers to her many questions.

 Years later, as an adult, McCabe left Michigan in search of answers about her family and heritage but found out nothing.
 She spent some time in Central City and quickly accepted crazy was the new normal.
 After being gone for four years, she returned to Detroit for a job interview in the fashion industry for a design position.
 On the night of December 11, 2013, McCabe had an iceberg shake at a Big Belly Burger and used her credit card.
 McCabe's would be employer thought her sketches lacked "identity" but still offered a job in exchange for a sexual favor.
 McCabe responded by stabbing him the hand with a pen.
 She was arrested.
 To her surprise, McCabe's bail was posted by one of her former foster fathers, Chuck.
 Chuck offered to buy her a meal.
 After McCabe explained what led to her arrest, Chuck admitted his late wife, Patty, probably would have been proud of her for standing up for herself.
 McCabe in turn didn't think it was the same without being chewed out by Patty.
 Both admitted to missing her.
 While walking, they were held up by three hoodlums who wanted the Spirit Totem around her neck.
 Instead of complying, she drew on the power of the totem and broke free with the power of a gorilla and tossed the hood.
 She kicked the second hood then pounced on the third.
 Kuasa, who hired the hoods, realized her presence activated the totem.